 Senior Advocate of Nigeria, Robert Clarke, has sworn by his father’s grave that if caution is not exercised, Nigeria will crash in six months.

-Clarke, responding to questions on Channels TV about the Department of State Services’ pledge to hunt down those tearing Nigeria apart, said what is happening in the south east is already devolving into a civil war.
+Clarke, responding to questions on Translator Nigeria News about the Department of State Services’ pledge to hunt down those tearing Nigeria apart, said what is happening in the south east is already devolving into a civil war.

 “Those who should know better are merely speculating.
 Small boys who stole under Sani Abacha set up political parties to help him keep control are contributing to the problems.

 “Nigeria was stronger under Shehu Shagari in 1982 than it is now in 2021…

 “Nigeria will crumble in six months if nothing is done, I swear by my father’s grave,” he predicted.

 Senior Lawyer and Buhari ally tear into the presidency, revealing what will happen to Nigeria in the next six months pic.twitter.com/jeMlzxrvSU

 Retweet if you believe this lawyer is right.